HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 MATT DUFFER: That arrived really quickly.
 We were certain we wanted to end with Hawkins experiencing spore fallout.
 Although I can’t recall exactly when it was quite early on.
 We want that.
 As I previously stated, the finale of Empire Strikes Back Where they are gazing out the window, served as a significant inspiration for us.
 We were certain that we wanted to end with our heroes looking out towards the ominous supernatural plume that was spewing spores all over their town as they struggled against the evil that had not withdrawn but was still advancing aggressively towards their community.
 We wanted to hint at the idea of battle and the possibility of a supernatural conflict in Hawkins.

 We had that image fairly early, I don’t know.
-It was created by Michael Mar, a fantastic concept artist who has worked with us since season two.
+Michael Mar, a fantastic concept artist who has been working with us since season two, created it.
 Simply put, we were quite eager to film it and watch it.
 The final VFX was actually only put together, or something like that, a week and a half ago.

 ROSS DUFFER: However, unlike previous seasons, this one aims to create a sense of suspense by establishing the stakes, which is something we haven’t done in previous seasons.
 We’ve established the stakes, so now you just want to attempt to get the “oh my God, I’m so excited to see what happens next” feeling from Empire Strikes Back.
 Or the Fellowship of the Ring, who is currently traveling to Mordor.
 That is the aspiration and the dream.
 You want to feel that way.